Gurkiran-Kaur/Statistical_modelling_project/README.md

 Based on data built in part 1 from Citybik, an API call was made both to Foursquare and Yelp with a small radius (1000m) for all the bike stations in cork city

-Obtained response was parsed to get the POIs (such as restaurants, bars, entertainment) and their details  like ratings, review count, name, location, categories, coordinates,distance from station etc).
+Obtained response was parsed to get the POIs (such as restaurants, bars, entertainment) and their details  like ratings, review count, name, location, categories, coordinates,distance from station etc.

 Parsed results were put into a DataFrame and also into a csv file